daliwang/AI4BGC/README.md

 # AI4BGC v0.1 – Artificial Intelligence for Biogeochemical Cycles

 AI4BGC is a deep learning framework for modeling terrestrial biogeochemical cycles with modern neural architectures and a flexible data pipeline.
+It has been integerated into a new repo LandSim at https://github.com/daliwang/LandSim.git

 ---